AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/README.md

     $ yarn
     ```

+### Installing as a Service on Windows Server 2012

+An earlier version of this service was originally piloted on Windows Server 2012.
+Installation instructions are [here](docs/windows_2012_install.md).

-# Configuration
+## Configuration

-## Setting NLM Credentials for VSAC Downloads
+### Setting NLM Credentials for VSAC Downloads

 The CQL Services require a free Unified Medical Language System (UMLS) account from the National Library of Medicine (NLM).
 If you do not yet have an account, [sign up here](https://uts.nlm.nih.gov//license.html).